sscardapane/reprodl2021/README.md

 ```
 2. Open the script train.py that have to be modified
 3. Modify the train function in a way that:
-    -  the model is inizialized and the network is ready-to-train.
+    -  the model is initialized and the network is ready-to-train.
 The parameterization argument is a dictionary containing the hyperparameters.
     -  the train() function is called by the Baesyan optimizer on every run.
-A new set of hyperparameters is generated in parameterization by the optimizer, tids set is passed to        this function and the returned evaluation results are analyzed.
+A new set of hyperparameters is generated in parameterization by the optimizer, this set is passed to this function and the returned evaluation results are analyzed.

 ```python
 # constructing a new training data loader allows us to tune the batch size and the learning rate